 Jim said something, as is his dry style, to the effect of, “It's good to see you are a real person” after emailing and talking via podcast.

-It was at this same event when I first met Dr. John Toussaint.
+It was at this same event that I first met Dr. John Toussaint.
 I had a foot-in-mouth moment when I asked something about his hospital system in Minnesota (oops, it's Wisconsin, of course).

 In 2012, I had a chance to meet and talk with another “living legend,” Masaaki Imai:

-One reason I was excited to attend last week's Society for Health Systems conference was the chance to hear Donald J. Wheeler give a keynote talk at the event.
+One reason I was excited to attend last week's Society for Health Systems conference was the chance to hear Donald J. Wheeler deliver a keynote address.

 He is the author of a great book called Understanding Variation: The Key to Managing Chaos.